How to Grow Lemongrass-Indoors or Out

 Growing Lemongrass Indoors

 Lemongrass is very adaptable to growing indoors, though it will do its best when allowed to breathe outside during the warm seasons.
 Due to its potential size, you should plant it in a pot equal to or close to five gallons and in the sunniest location possible, preferably in a south or southwest facing unobstructed window.
 Lemon grass plants can be kept under control and grown in a smaller pot by harvesting more often, which means removing the stalks, bulb and all, along the outside of the plant.
-You can always pass these along to friends or even take them to your local farmer's market if you have an abundance.
-Lemongrass plants that are kept exclusively indoors have been known to adapt their size to smaller pots, though the harvest potential, of course, won't be as large.
+You can always pass these along to friends or even take them to your local farmer’s market if you have an abundance.
+Lemongrass plants that are kept exclusively indoors have been known to adapt their size to smaller pots, though the harvest potential, of course, won’t be as large.
 You should also regularly feed your indoor plants, being even more diligent when they are in smaller pots.
 The potted lemongrass plants will quickly deplete nutrients, as do any potted plants, and rely upon you for their sustenance.
-Soil condition also deteriorates over time, so amending your potted plants' soil with Earthworm Castings on a regular basis will prevent you from having to re-pot again and again.
+Soil condition also deteriorates over time, so amending your potted plants’ soil with Earthworm Castings on a regular basis will prevent you from having to re-pot again and again.
 And watering will usually be more frequent.
 Depending upon the size of the pot and the size of the plant, you may have to water 2 to 3 times a week to maintain a good moisture level for healthy growth.
-If this sounds like too much work or you are contemplating a vacation, then work Terra Sorb into your soil, following the directions at the top of this page.
+If this sounds like too much work or you are contemplating a vacation, then work Terra Sorb into your soil.

 And Finally You Harvest!